gvwilson/thirdbit/src/fiction/madica/index.md

 Madica nodded sharply.
 "I guess," Ike said reluctantly.

 "Thank you.
-Now, how will we---"
+Now, how will we—"

 "I know!"
 Ike put up a wing, just as if he was answering a question in class.
 "I know how to get us out!
 At least, I think so.
 I don't know.